Calories To Kj Conversion Factor

 Q1: Why are both calories and kilojoules used?

 A1: Historically, calories were the predominant unit in nutrition.
-However, the international adoption of the SI system promotes the use of kilojoules as the standard unit of energy.
-Many countries now require dual labeling (calories and kilojoules) to accommodate both systems and facilitate international understanding.
+That said, the international adoption of the SI system promotes the use of kilojoules as the standard unit of energy.
+Many countries now require dual labeling (calories and kilojoules) to accommodate both systems and help with international understanding Surprisingly effective..

 Q2: Is there a significant difference between using calories and kilojoules for weight management?